-With all the monthly bills, combined with the unplanned expenses you have, you may not have a whole lot of extra money and retirement may be something you plan on simply worrying about later.
-Young people, in particular, place retirement on the back burner.
-“The earlier [people] start, they place themselves in a better position … and don’t have to save as much later. … They don’t have to play catch up in their 30s and 40s,” says Cuthbert.
+With all the monthly bills, combined with the unplanned expenses people have, extra money is often in short supply, and retirement may be something people plan to simply worry about later.
+Young people, in particular, place retirement on the back burner — probably because it seems so far down the road.
+“The earlier [people] start, they place themselves in a better position … and don’t have to save as much later… They don’t have to play catch up in their 30s and 40s,” says Cuthbert.

 How would you rate your retirement knowledge?
 Find out by answering these questions.